unveiler-io/developer-website/docs/pricing.md

 title: Pricing
 ---

-Usage of the ClaimR API is **free of charge** for development and prototype purposes for up to 250 location verification attempts per month.
-If your use-case demands a higher limit, then please reach out to [sales@claimr.tools](mailto:sales@claimr.tools) such that we can (temporarily) increase your limit.
+Usage of the ClaimR API is **free of charge for development and prototype purposes** for up to 250 location verification attempts per month.
+If developing for your use-case demands a higher limit, then please reach out to [sales@claimr.tools](mailto:sales@claimr.tools) such that we can (temporarily) increase your limit.

 For production usage we have a usage based tiered pricing model, which charges based on the amount of successful verified location attempts.